sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 This should be a priority tomorrow - get those cleaned up.
 Then start to get vulkan rendering more pinned down for 2D compositor stuff.
 Then implement fragment vector shader and text and we're in a much better position.

+## 15/06/2024

+Have some time today although not completely free.
+Right now going to do a purge of old code, try and get a simple baseline functionality working for Linux (Wayland and X11), Win32 and WebGL.
+That is - app launch, window and rendermanager creation.

+GWindow is to be one of very few (possibly the only) items allocated dynamically.
+This is because I don't want to impose arbitrary restrictions on the number of windows that can be created.
+It will be tracked with a linked list, which will be used to determine if a window pointer is valid or not.